• Skip to primary navigation

 • Cut out stems of kale and slice into bite-size pieces.
 Peel garlic and grate it on a zester to make a paste (or mince and pound it to a paste).
 Peel and cut celeriac into matchstick pieces, then put them in a bowl with the vinegar and honey (to keep it from turning brown, and add a little flavor).
 Zest the lemon, then cut it into quarters.

-• Cut the cornbread into crouton-sized pieces (or roughly break it apart).
-Put them under the broiler for a few minutes, until crispy (a toaster oven works great too).
+• Cut or tear the bread into crouton-sized pieces (or roughly break it apart).
+Toss with olive oil and season with salt and pepper.
+Put them under the broiler for a few minutes, until crispy (or toast in a toaster oven).

 Prepare the chicken

-• Measure the flour into 1 bowl, and the breadcrumbs and HALF of the Parmesan into a second bowl.
-Pour the milk into a 3rd bowl.
+• Measure the flour, bread crumbs, and half of the Parmesan cheese into a large bowl.
 Get a clean plate set aside as well.

 Cook the chicken and make the dressing

-• Place 2 tablespoon of olive oil in a pan (for cooking the chicken) and heat it on medium-high.
+• Place 2 tablespoon of olive oil in a pan and heat it on medium-high.

 • While that heats up, make the dressing: combine the garlic paste, mayo, lemon zest, juice from the lemons, and the rest of the Parmesan cheese in a bowl (or mason jar).
 Whisk in 1 tablespoon of olive oil (or shake the jar).
 Season with salt and pepper to taste.